 Regulation of Food Packaging Materials in the People's Republic of China

 Food-packaging materials in China are regulated under the Food Safety Law of the People's Republic of China (P.R.C.).
-The Food Safety Law became effective on June 1, 2009 and now governs all issues of food quality and food safety in China.
-Article 36, together with Article 62, of the Food Safety Law prohibit the importation, use, or purchase of food-related products (e.g., food packaging materials, utensils, equipment, etc.) not complying with an applicable Chinese Food Safety Standard.
+The Food Safety Law became effective on June 1, 2009, and now governs all issues of food quality and food safety in China.
+Article 36, together with Article 62 of the Food Safety Law, prohibits the importation, use, or purchase of food-related products (e.g., food packaging materials, utensils, equipment, etc.) not complying with an applicable Chinese Food Safety Standard.
 This provision further requires that food producers establish product verification systems detailing the specification and supplier information for food-related products, which are to be maintained for two years.
 Violations can result in substantial penalties, including fines on the order of five to 10 times the value of commodities whose value exceeds 10,000 Renminbi (RMB), and 2,000 to 50,000 RMB for commodities of lesser value.

 China has developed hygienic standards for a number of polymeric materials that are commonly used to produce food-contact articles, including polyethylene, polypropylene, polystyrene, polyvinyl chloride, polyethylene terephthalate, nylon, and polycarbonate.
 Standards are promulgated by the Chinese Ministry of Health (MOH), and enforcement is carried out by the General Administration for Quality Supervision, Inspection and Quarantine (AQSIQ).
 Generally, the standards for resins establish physical and chemical requirements for the material (e.g., weight loss upon drying, combustion residue, and extractions using n-hexane), while application-specific standards set migration limits and performance criteria for finished containers and packaging.